Cart

 The water challenge: the mineral that makes the difference

 Water, the main component of beer, plays a crucial role that is too often overlooked.
 In a lager, where every flaw is immediately noticeable, the mineral profile of the water becomes a determining factor.
-Modern brewers meticulously analyze and adjust their water, sometimes reproducing the mineral profiles that have made the great brewing regions famous.
+Modern brewers meticulously analyze and adjust their water, sometimes replicating the mineral profiles that made the great brewing regions famous.

 The art of service and conservation